AirGuanZ/Utils/README.md

 ### Random

-Simplify using of random components in standard library.
+Simplify usage of random components in standard library.

 ```c++
 int x    = Uniform(1, 10);       // Sample an integer uniformly in [1, 10]